 One of International Paper’s early and most important mills was the Hudson River Mill in Corinth, New York.
 This mill was built in 1869 and was the first to create newsprint in the United States.

 Hudson River Mill was key in the development and innovation of paper and pulp products.
 This mill contained large amounts of asbestos.
 As one of the company’s largest mills, it may have been responsible for many cases of mesothelioma and other illnesses claimed by former workers.

 Asbestos Exposure in Workers

 One case International Paper managed to get dismissed involved the wife of a former mill worker.
-He claimed that he carried home asbestos fibers on his clothing and that this caused his wife to develop mesothelioma.
-A judge dismissed the case based on the company’s claim that they did not foresee the harm the asbestos might cause.
+The mill worker claimed he carried home asbestos fibers on his clothing and that they caused his wife’s mesothelioma.
+A judge dismissed the case based on the company’s claim that they did not foresee the harm asbestos might cause.

-If you worked for this company or in another paper mill and you later got sick with asbestosis, lung cancer, or mesothelioma, you may have a case to make against your former employer.
-You can contact a mesothelioma lawyer to help you make your case and to argue on your behalf for adequate compensation.
+If you worked for this company or another paper mill and later got sick, you may have a case against your former employer.
+You can contact a mesothelioma lawyer to help you make your case and receive fair compensation.Get Your FREE Mesothelioma Packet

-Page edited by Dave Foster
+Page Edited by Patient Advocate Dave Foster

 Dave has been a mesothelioma Patient Advocate for over 10 years.
 He consistently attends all major national and international mesothelioma meetings.
 In doing so, he is able to stay on top of the latest treatments, clinical trials, and research results.
 He also personally meets with mesothelioma patients and their families and connects them with the best medical specialists and legal representatives available.